kmezhoud/bioCancer/README.md

 #### Programming

-Although CancerPortal's web-interface can handle quite a few data and analysis tasks, at times you may prefer to write your own code.
-Radiant provides a bridge to programming in R(studio) by exporting the functions used for analysis.
+Although bioCancer's web-interface can handle quite a few data and analysis tasks, at times you may prefer to write your own code. bioCancer provides a bridge to programming in R(studio) by exporting the functions used for analysis.
 For more information about programming with Radiant see the [programming](http://vnijs.github.io/radiant/programming.html) page on the documentation site.

 #### Context

-CancerPortal focuses on Cancer Genomics data visualisation and Genes Classifications.
+bioCancer focuses on Cancer Genomics data visualisation and Genes Classifications.

-## How to install CancerPortal
+## How to install bioCancer

 - Required: [R](http://cran.rstudio.com/) version 3.2 or later